tandronescu/tandronescu.github.io/_posts/2018-07-20-Electric-Longboard.md

 <br/><br/>
 ![Phase Wires](/images/phase_wires.jpg)

 Finally a Nano-X transmitter/receiver pair are used to control the longboard once it is in operation.
-It can accelerate and decellerate using a throttle control.
+It can accelerate and decelerate using a throttle control.

 ## Drivetrain